davidezeji/aws-cdk-with-python/README.md

 * *Using L2 constructs is recommended whenever possible, due to their ease of use.*

 **What are L3 constructs?**
+* These are also known as 'cdk patterns'
+* These are the highest-level constructs, composed of resources from multiple services to create a complete solution (think of a module containing multiple services/resources)
+* They include a mixture of L1 and L2 constructs.
+* Not included in the CDK construct library but are imported as separate libraries in your programming language (imported at the top of your files, look at examples in the documentaion pages above).

 ### How to Create L1 Constructs
 ```